Skip to content

 17. Ad Schedule – look at competition and likelihood of conversion.
 For example, if you’re a mobile tyre fitter in Wakefield, you may want to consider scheduling your ads to show only during the night and early morning.
 At this point, your competitors will likely have turned off their ads.
 This will result in lower CPC but also higher conversion rates.

-AdWords Conversion Tracking
+Ads Conversion Tracking

 Google It Image

 Google can track the number of calls from these adverts for you.
-You can set up conversions at account level.
+You can set up conversions at the account level.

 21. Conversion Purchases From Website – If you run an e-commerce site, you’ll want to know how effective AdWords is.
 Use this conversion tracking to see how many purchases you are generating.